Jamie Dimon: Before The Nation Went Bankrupt

 "Bill, isn't this the kind of risk climate we have been dreaming about for centuries?"

-He has received a special mention prize at the Montreal Film Festival in 2006, a festival prize at the FilmWinter in Stuttgart, Germany and an audience award at The Carnegie Museum of Art in Pittsburgh, Pennsylvania.
-Most recently, his performance work has been written about on Hyperallergic. and he has been performing regularly in New York at alternative art and theatre venues like Galapagos Art Space and Glasshouses in Brooklyn and at the Prelude Festival at The Graduate Center CUNY.
-An 11 page spread of his latest work, Before the Nation Went Bankrupt about JP Morgan Chase CEO Jamie Dimon was featured in Vice.
+Sullivan has screened and performed his works at festivals, conferences, and in art galleries and museums in the US and in Europe.
+Most recently he has shown work at American Medium in Brooklyn, The San Diego Art Institute and in a program of short videos at Documenta 14.
+He has received a special mention prize at the Montreal Film Festival, a festival prize at the FilmWinter in Stuttgart, Germany and an audience award at The Carnegie Museum of Art in Pittsburgh, Pennsylvania.
+His performance work has been written about on Hyperallergic, and an 11 page spread of his latest work, Before the Nation Went Bankrupt about JP Morgan Chase CEO Jamie Dimon was featured in Vice.
 He has been an artist in residence at Contemporary Arts Center in Troy, New York, at I-Park in East Haddam, Connecticut and the Bemis Center in Omaha, Nebraska.